-Place on the tray a bowl with sugar cubes and the other empty bowl.
-Slowly, show your child how to pick up one sugar cube and put it into the empty bowl.
+Place on the tray a bowl with sugar cubes and an empty bowl.
+Slowly show your child how to pick up one sugar cube and put it into the empty bowl.
 Let your child repeat the activity.
 You can use small balls, beads or pom poms instead of sugar cubes.

 It’s as easy as 1,2,3

 Materials needed: numbers 1-9 and 45 pennies .
 Here is an easy printout for counting.

 The first step in math is to start counting.
 Take 3 pennies, count slowly, and point to the pennies saying, “one, two, three.”
 If this is too difficult, use 2 or 1 pennies.
 Add another number everyday until your child can count to 10.
 Whenever possible count with your child.
 Count in the grocery store, in the garden, in the park, anywhere!
 Counting is the first essential skill for math.

 Materials needed.
 Buy or write on tag board the numbers 1 through 9.
-(You can make sandpaper numbers if your child is a tactile learner or needs the reinforcement of learning this lesson with sound, sight and touch.)
+(You can make sandpaper numbers if your child is a tactile learner or needs reinforcement of learning this lesson with sound, sight and touch.)
+Free Number Printout

 Method: If your child doesn’t recognize all their numbers this is the first step.
 Use two numbers if your child can do this easily.